Skip to main content

 • Dissemination.

-These sessions will help you build the methodological and professional competencies expected of a postgraduate researcher.
-Structured milestones, such as sub-groups and annual monitoring reviews, ensure your project remains on track and continues to develop in depth and originality.
-You’ll also have access to broader academic and wellbeing support provided by the wider University.
+These sessions will help you develop methodological and professional skills.
+These are expected of a postgraduate researcher.
+Structured milestones keep your project on track and help it grow in depth and originality.
+These include sub-groups and annual monitoring reviews.
+You’ll also have access to wider academic and wellbeing support from the University.

 Independent research practice